evaaaaawu/evaaaaawu.com/src/content/en/understanding-splice-slice-and-split-in-javascript.md

   <img src="/images/article-contents/png/understanding-splice-slice-and-split-in-javascript/code-12.png" alt="" loading="lazy" style="width: 100%; border-radius: 10px;">
 </picture>

-Back to the original question, we know that the splice function itself is designed to directly change the original value, which would contradict JavaScript's Immutable characteristic.
+Back to the original question, we know that the splice function itself is designed to directly change the original value, which would contradict JavaScript's immutability principle for primitive types.
 This is why the splice function cannot operate on strings.
-It's similar to how in law, there are constitutional principles that take precedence - if civil or criminal laws contradict the constitution, they become inapplicable.
-However, since arrays in JavaScript are of Object type, which doesn't have the Immutable characteristic, directly manipulating the original value isn't problematic.
+Arrays in JavaScript are objects, which don't have the immutability restriction, so directly manipulating the original value is possible.
 Here's a simple example to illustrate:

 <!-- ```js
 let arr = [1, 2, 3];